-Dominating an entire market (i.e. “Weddings”, “Travel”, “Health”, etc…) is very hard to do, especially when you’re just getting started.
-It’s better to try and build your authority in a niche, or segment (i.e. subniche) of your main market.
+Dominating a vertical market (i.e. “Weddings”, “Travel”, “Fashion”, etc…) is very hard to do, especially when you’re just starting out.
+It’s better to try and establish your authority in a niche, or a subniche of your market.

 Take a look at the example below …

-You can see from the above that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).
+You can see in the above hierarchy that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).

-When selecting the keywords you would use as a top-level category to file your posts under, it’s a good idea to consider factors like “market competition.”
+When selecting the keywords you would use as a top-level category to publish your posts under, it’s a good idea to consider factors like “market competition.”

-For example, the screenshot below shows Google’s estimates for the average number of monthly searches for each of the sample keywords …
+For example, the screenshot below shows Google’s estimates for the average number of online searches performed each month for each of the sample keywords …

-When planning your main topic categories, it’s important to spend time thinking carefully about all the elements you can control (like the keywords that will be used throughout your site), and how to use these elements to gain a competitive advantage.
-If you set an unrealistic goal (i.e. aiming to dominate the entire online “Wedding” market), you will only end up feeling disappointed.
-If, on the other hand, you focus on a narrow niche or microniche, you could experience little to no activity on your site and hence no significant opportunities to grow your business online.
+When planning your topic categories, it’s important to spend time thinking carefully about all the elements you can control (like the keywords that will be used throughout your site), and how you are going to use these elements to try to a competitive advantage.
+If you set an unrealistic goal (i.e. trying to dominate the entire online “Wedding” market), you will only end up feeling disappointed.
+If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to grow your business online.

-For tutorials on strategic online business planning like keyword research, identifying audience demographics, etc., see this tutorial: A Comprehensive Guide To Website Planning For Non-Technical Business Owners
+For tutorials on online business planning like keyword research, identifying target audience demographics, etc., visit this tutorial: How To Plan Your Website - A Comprehensive Blueprint For Business Owners

-Once you have mapped out your top-level topics and figured out what your main keywords are, the next step is to convert your keywords into categories and add them to your WordPress site.
+After mapping out your top-level topics and figuring out what your main keywords are, the next step is to convert these into post categories.

 Step 4: Set Up Your Post Categories

-Publishing your WordPress posts under carefully planned categories that relate to the main topics of your site helps to keep your content organized and easy to navigate, provides web visitors with a better user experience, and helps to optimize your content for search engines.
+Publishing your WordPress posts under carefully planned categories that relate to the main topics of your site helps to keep your content organized, provides online visitors with a better user experience, and helps to optimize your site content for search engines.

 (Organize content with categories)

-To access your Categories section, log into your WordPress admin section, then go to the navigation menu and click on Posts > Categories …
+To access your WordPress Categories section, log into your WordPress dashboard, then go to the admin navigation menu and select Posts > Categories …

-This area allows you to create, edit, and delete categories, including adding descriptions for categories and other information that can help to optimize your website for search engines.
+This section allows you to create, edit, and delete categories, including adding category descriptions and other information that can help to optimize your website or blog for search engines.

-To create a new category, simply fill in the fields in the ‘Add New Category’ area as per the example shown below:
+To add a new category to WordPress, complete the fields in the ‘Add New Category’ area as shown in the example below:

-(Post Categories screen – Add New Category fields)
+(Post Categories panel – Add New Category section fields)

-- Name – Type a concise category name here, preferably one that uses your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
-Your category names will display in all the category-related sections of your website.
+- Name – Enter a short category name here, preferably one that uses your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
+Your category names will then display in all the category-related sections of your website.

 - Slug – The “slug” refers to the words that display in the URL of all posts published under a specific category.
-Your slug can be different from the category name.
+Your slug can be different from your category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will automatically create one for you using a lower case version of your category name.
+If you don’t enter a slug into this field, WordPress will create one for you using a lower case version of the category name.

-- Parent – Ignore this field, unless you plan to create nested category hierarchies on your site.
+- Parent – Ignore this field, unless you plan to create nested category hierarchies on your site (explained further below).

-- Description – Add a brief category description here.
+- Description – Add a brief description of your category here.
 Some WordPress themes display this category description, and it can help with SEO.
 WordPress uses the category description you write here for the category pages “meta” description.

-Repeat this process to continue inserting new categories …
+Repeat this process to continue adding new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create nested categories, add a “child” category and then select a “parent” category from the ‘Parent’ drop down menu …
+To create a nested category, add a “child” category and then select a “parent” category from the ‘Parent’ drop menu …

-You can also add a new category while creating or editing posts …
+You can also add a new category when creating or editing posts …

 (WordPress Post Categories section – Add New Category)

-Removing a category does not delete posts assigned to that category.
+Deleting a category does not delete the posts assigned to that category.
 Instead, any posts assigned to the deleted category will be reassigned to the WordPress default category (this is covered further below).

 You can delete WordPress categories individually, or in bulk.

-A window will appear in your browser asking you to confirm the deletion.
-Click OK to go ahead, or Cancel to abort …
+A message will appear asking you to confirm the deletion.
+Click OK to proceed, or Cancel to abort …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your site containing many different categories (e.g. an e-commerce catalog), and you would like to reduce the number of categories by assigning your imported posts to a single category.
-If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you would like to reduce the number of categories by assigning your imported posts to a single category.
+If you have too many categories to delete one at a time, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that may be affected by deleting unwanted categories have been reassigned to an existing or new category.
+Important: Make sure that any posts that will be affected by deleting unwanted categories have been reassigned to an existing or new category.
 For more details on how to reassign categories in posts, go to this tutorial: How To Edit And Delete A Post

-To delete multiple WordPress categories, click on the main check box next to the ‘Name’ column title.
-This will select all items .
+To bulk delete WordPress categories, click on the main checkbox next to the ‘Name’ column title.
+This will select all category entries on the page.

-Next, go through the list and deselect any categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the check box next to the item.
+Next, go through the table and deselect categories that you DO NOT want to delete.
+Select/deselect categories by toggling on the checkbox next to the item.

-Once you have selected all of the entries you want to delete, choose ‘Delete’ from the ‘Bulk Actions’ pulldown menu …
+Once you have ticked all the items you would like to delete, choose ‘Delete’ from the ‘Bulk Actions’ drop down menu …

-(Choose ‘Delete’ from the ‘Bulk Actions’ drop down menu)
+(Choose the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu)

 To edit a category in WordPress, do the following:

-Go to your ‘Categories’ screen, find the category that you would like to edit, then place your mouse over the category name, and click the ‘Edit’ link …
+Go to your ‘Categories’ screen, find the category that you would like to edit, then place your mouse over the category title, and click Edit …

-This brings up the ‘Edit Category’ panel.
-Edit the details in the category fields, and click Update to save your new changes …
+This brings up the ‘Edit Category’ section.
+Make changes in the category fields, and click Update to save your new changes …

 Edit your details and click Update Category to save your changes …